OSC/ood-documentation/develop/_sources/how-tos/app-development/interactive/submit.rst.txt

 The options available are ``basic``, ``vnc`` or ``vnc_container``.
-``vnc_container`` is basically just like ``vnc`` only in that it boostraps the VNC programs inside a container instead of on the host machine.
+``vnc_container`` is basically just like ``vnc`` only in that it bootstraps the VNC programs inside a container instead of on the host machine.

 .. describe:: template (String)